Overcoming the Challenges in Data Lifecycle Management

-Data is a crucial asset for any business, but managing it throughout its lifecycle can be demanding.
-Data lifecycle management (DLM) encompasses various processes and policies that oversee the handling, storage, and eventual disposal of data.
+Data is crucial for every business, but managing it over time can be tough.
+Data lifecycle management (DLM) covers the steps and rules for handling, storing, and eventually getting rid of data.

-As businesses continue to produce and store significant volumes of data, the importance of efficient DLM becomes even more vital.
-Overcoming the challenges of data lifecycle management calls for a comprehensive strategy that ensures a balance between security, compliance, and operational efficiency.
+As businesses generate and store more data, efficient DLM becomes even more important.
+To address DLM challenges, companies need a strategy that balances security, compliance, and operational efficiency.

 Exploring Data Lifecycle Management

-Data lifecycle management refers to the process of overseeing data from its creation to its eventual disposal.
-It encompasses several phases:
+Data lifecycle management means overseeing data from creation to disposal.
+It includes several key phases:

 Creation